-Surge protectors are electronic protection devices that limit the amount of electrical current that can be delivered to your equipment.
-Though your power supply is regulated by your utility company, occasional load fluctuations can result in power spikes.
-A power spike can rip the heart out of sensitive electronic equipment, your computer or Compu-Dobby, for example.
+Surge Protectors and UPS Surge protectors are electronic protection devices that limit the amount of electrical current that can be delivered to your equipment.
+UPS (Uninterruptable Power Supply) offer short term backup power in the event of a black or brown out.
+Though your power supply is regulated by your utility company, occasional load fluctuations can result in power spikes and black/brown outs.
+Electrical events such as these can do great harm to sensitive electronic equipment, your computer or Compu-Dobby, for e x a m p l e .
 We strongly recommend that you install a surge protector between your electrical socket and computer/Compu-Dobby.

-- " Plug in the power cord on your computer. - " Plug in the power cord on your Compu-Dobby.

-Adjusting the Solenoids

-If you find that the solenoids do not push the corresponding cables, then a small adjustment is needed.
-Locate the two screws on the front of the Compu-Dobby III.
+In areas with frequent loss of power, we also recommend a UPS.
+Adjusting the Solenoids If you find that the solenoids do not push the corresponding cables, then a small adjustment is needed.
+Locate the two screws on the front of the Compu-Dobby.
 Loosen them slightly.
-Now, from above the Compu-Dobby III, look down the cables to where the solenoids are.
+Now, from above the Compu-Dobby, look down the cables to where the solenoids are.
 Make sure they are still lined up with each of the cables.
-Slide the Compu-Dobby III box to the right or left for alignment.
+Slide the Compu-Dobby box to the right or left for alignment.
 When aligned, retighten the screws on the outside front of the box.
 It is also crucial that each one of the dobby cables is lined up with the slots in the dobby arm insert.
 Remember, one cable for each slot.
 One solenoid for each cable.